mincrmatt12/elan-spi-fingerprint/README.md

 Note, for devices marked "not tested" for libfprint but which _do_ have a branch listed, you will probably need to modify the PID constants in `elanspi.h` based on which touchpad you have to get it to detect (and potentially work with) your sensor.

+## Testing the driver

+First, you should try out the prototype.
+It depends on `libudev` (installable on debian with `libudev-dev`) and is built with CMake.
+You should determine your _ACPI ID_ and _Touchpad PID_.
+You can find these by searching in `/sys`.

+Specifically, you can find the ACPI ID by finding a device like `spi-ELAN<some 4 digit hex number>` somewhere under `/sys/bus/spi/devices`.
+The ACPI id is then `ELAN<that 4 digit hex>`.

+The touchpad PID is the product ID for your touchpad's HID device (you can usually find references to this in `dmesg` output.
+You're looking for the second half of a `04f3:<4 digit hex number>` pair.)

+You can then put these as `ACPI_HID` and `TP_PID` in `proto/hkeyvalue.h`.
+If you're really stuck, you might be able to find them in the Windows registry and the `.inf` file for your fingerprint's windows driver, respectively.

+Once you've got these setup, you can try compiling the prototype (`cd proto; mkdir build; cd build; cmake ..; make`) and running it as `./proto udev`.
+In theory it'll spit out an image which you can try converting to a png with `tool/printdump.py`.

+If the driver complains it can't find an `spidev` device, you either don't have the right ACPI id set, or need to install the udev rules in `udev/99-elan-spi.rules`.

+If the prototype works, you can try using the libfprint driver.
+Make sure you build it with `-D drivers=all`.

 ## Prototype

 The `proto/` subfolder contains a prototype that tries to connect to a fingerprint sensor, calibrate it, and take an image.
 It then dumps the corrected 16-bit ADC data to a file.
 The `printdump.py` file in the `tool` subdirectory